The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Results

 In Paper IV, we observed a rapid shift toward a more compact stellar distribution in \textsc{Changa}, \textsc{Arepo-t}, and \textsc{Gizmo}, coinciding with periods of star formation bursts (see Figure 7 in Paper IV).
 The rapid growth of D/T is simultaneously observed in these codes, with a formation timescale of less than 300 Myr (top left panel in Figure \ref{fig:disk_evol}).
-In these codes, the galaxy's half-mass radius decreases significantly to $r_{1/2} \lesssim 0.5 \kpc$, while stellar surface density within $1 \kpc$, $\Sigma_{{\star}, 1 \kpc}$, increases as stars form in the galaxy's inner region.
-This size contraction is also accompanied by an increase in the concentration parameter (right panel in Figure \ref{fig:disk_evol}).
-Following compaction, the concentration increases sharply to $C_{82} > 5$, indicating a more center-concentrated profile.
-While the increase in $C_{82}$ generally coincides with size compaction in most codes, in \textsc{Gizmo}, $C_{82}$ increases a Gyr after compaction, excluding short-lived fluctuations during the merger.
-The increase in D/T indicates that the inner core formed during compaction is rotationally dominated.
+In these codes, the galaxy's half-mass radius decreases significantly to $r_{1/2} \lesssim 0.5 \kpc$, while stellar surface density within $1 \kpc$, $\Sigma_{{\star}, 1 \kpc}$, increases as stars form in the galaxy's inner region. \my{The increase in D/T indicates that the inner core formed during compaction is rotationally dominated.} This size contraction is also accompanied by an increase in the concentration parameter (right panel in Figure \ref{fig:disk_evol}).
+Following compaction, the concentration increases sharply to $C_{82} > 5$, indicating a more center-concentrated profile. \my{The increase in $C_{82}$ generally coincides with size compaction in most codes.
+In \textsc{Gizmo}, $C_{82}$ remains steady---excluding short-lived fluctuations during the merger---and increases about a Gyr after compaction.
+This is because both $r_{20}$ and $r_{80}$ drop sharply during compaction, whereas in other codes, $r_{80}$ remains steady, leading to an increase in $C_{82}$.} \del{While the increase in $C_{82}$ generally coincides with size compaction in most codes, in \textsc{Gizmo}, $C_{82}$ increases a Gyr after compaction, excluding short-lived fluctuations during the merger.
+The increase in D/T indicates that the inner core formed during compaction is rotationally dominated.}

 The rapid compactions and disk formation in the three codes --- \textsc{Changa}, \textsc{Arepo-t}, and \textsc{Gizmo} --- are apparently induced by the major merger at $z \sim 4.5$, represented by the thick gray-shaded region in Figure \ref{fig:disk_evol}.
 As mentioned in the Section \ref{sec:intro}, gas loses angular momentum and rapidly accretes into the galaxy during wet mergers, leading to starbursts in the galaxy's inner region---a process often referred to as \textit{wet compaction} \citep{2023MNRAS.522.4515L}.
 The significant time differences in \textsc{Changa}'s compaction following the merger suggest that \textsc{Changa} follows slightly different pathways through compaction.
 A detailed discussion of the compaction mechanism will be presented in Section \ref{sec:dis_timediff}.